Everyone knows it’s a good idea to protect your hearing. Yet much of the advice you hear on hearing protection is just plain wrong.

-Here’s some of the most harmful misconceptions about hearing protection out there.
+Here are some of the most harmful misconceptions about hearing protection out there.
 Which ones have you heard?

-Hearing Protection is a No-Brainer
+Myth: Hearing protection is a no-brainer.

 Because many employers think this is a no-brainer, they might fail to teach you how to properly use your protective hearing devices.